RainJiayuSun-star/cheeseHack_24/README.md

-# CheeseHack_24
+# Green Urban (CheeseHack_24

-A web application built with Flask for solving [insert project description].
+A web application built with Flask for give people plant's probable planning recommendation based on weather prediction.
+The project is currently a prototype with only weather prediction functionality
 This guide helps you set up, install dependencies, and run the project.

 ## Table of Contents
 - [Requirements](#requirements)